 Married couples are bound to rack up some debts while they’re together.
 Mortgages, car loans, and credit card debt are all too common.
 These must be allocated to one of the parties during the divorce.
 So much like property being divided, so too will debts be divided.

-How Long Does a Divorce Take?
+How Long Does a Divorce Take in Indiana?

-The bare minimum that a divorce can take in Indiana is 60 days from the date of filing the petition for dissolution.
+The bare minimum that a can take in Indiana is 60 days from the date of filing the petition for dissolution.
 Unfortunately, it is rare for a divorce to actually be finished in this short of a time.
 Pretty much every marriage will have a dispute or two and these will require time to settle.

 If you have children then you should expect the process to be even longer, as issues relating to children have a tendency to stretch things out.
 If things don’t get worked out in a timely manner, or in a manner that pleases the court, a child custody evaluation may be called for and this will add additional time to the process.